isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/ministry-of-health-biosafety-branch.md

 **3.**  TradeNet application submission
     A customs permit must be obtained through TradeNet before the goods arrive in/depart from/tranship at Singapore.
 An online application shall be submitted with the relevant supporting documents (e.g. commercial invoice, airway bill, declaration letter) for processing.
-    For online TradeNet submissions, ensure the following information are correctly provided in the application:
+    For online TradeNet submissions, ensure that the following information are correctly provided in the application:

 a.
 Declarant and Importer fields